stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 over fifteen months had passed since I had caught the disease, whereas the corruption takes seven years to run its entire course.

   Later, he said, would come resurrection.
-After my interment in the family graveyard&mdash;beside my centuried dwelling and barely a quarter-mile from his own ancient pile&mdash;the appropriate steps would be taken.
+After my interment in the family graveyard--beside my centuried dwelling and barely a quarter-mile from his own ancient pile--the appropriate steps would be taken.
 Finally, when my estate was settled and my decease widely known, he would secretly open the tomb and bring me to his own abode again, still alive and none the worse for my adventure.
 It seemed a ghastly and daring plan, but to me it offered the only hope for even